ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteSpecification.md

 The four scenarios (from MSWOPI\_S17 to MSWOPI\_S20) are designed to verify the operations defined in the MS-WOPI Open Specification.

-The following table lists the scenarios in the MS-WOPI test suite:
+The following table lists the scenarios in the MS-WOPI test suite.

 Scenario| Description
 :------------ | :-------------